looshi/docker-notes/docker-notes.md

 # remove a container
 docker rm container-id

-# find which image you are currently in
+# find which container you are currently in
 cat /etc/issue

 # connect to an already running container